LucasPages/LucasPages/README.md

 # Hey GitHub !

 My name is **Lucas Pagès**, I'm a young Back-End developer based in Berlin.
-I currently work as a Django Dev and System Administrator for @hydro-berlin.
+I currently work as a Django Dev and System Administrator for Hydro-Berlin.

+I stand for Palestine and against israeli war crimes and the genocide in occupied Palestine :watermelon:

 ## My work